 But, within a specific city, there may only be a dozen addresses that contain “151”.

 So, imagine that a user was typing an address into an autocomplete form that was using a geolocation feature.
 The autocomplete software would take note of the public IP address of that user and identify where the user was geographically located.
-It would then display addresses containing ‘151’ that are physically closest to the user’s actual geographic location.
-Following this process, it is highly likely that the autocomplete tool will suggest the user’s correct address within 10 to 15 keystrokes.
+It would then display addresses containing ‘151' that are physically closest to the user's actual geographic location.
+Following this process, it's highly likely that the autocomplete tool will suggest the user's correct address within 10 to 15 keystrokes.

 Consideration #2: Secondary Unit Designators (Apartments Numbers)

 Many autocomplete tools will provide you with the primary address of a location.
-But, they may not provide you with the ‘Secondary Unit’ of the address.
-That means it might suggest the address of an apartment building, but it won’t suggest a specific apartment number within that building.
-Whether or not an API completes the Secondary Address Unit Designators (Apartment numbers) can be an important point of consideration.
+But, they may not provide you with the ‘Secondary Unit' of the address.
+That means it might suggest the address of an apartment building, but it won't suggest a specific apartment number within that building.
+Whether an API completes the Secondary Address Unit Designators (Apartment numbers) can be an important point of consideration.